shsagir/play-area-sync/docs/git-deployment.md

 # 6. Every deploy from now on
 $ git push
 ```
-After the first deployment is done you can worship your work in the browser:
+After the first deployment is done, the Git repo will be synced into the Apps web space so that you can worship your work in the browser:
 [{{app-name}}.frb.io](https://{{app-name}}.frb.io) - Also see our specific install guides for [Laravel](/install-laravel), [Symfony](/install-symfony), [Craft CMS](/install-craft), [WordPress](/install-wordpress) …

 ### Continuous development